MARKUS PASSION

 Jeffrey Grossman Director & Harpsichord

-Directed by Bill Barclay
+Adapted and Directed by Bill Barclay

 Commissioned by